TuringGpt/Dashboard_Clone/envs/confluence_wiki/tools/interface_3/policy.md

 4. Verify that the “current user” has “admin” or “restrict_other_users” permission privilege using `retrieve_permissions`.

 5. Update permission of the “target user” using `alter_permission`.
+   **Note:** You can only modify direct permissions explicitly granted on this page.
+Inherited permissions (cascaded from parent pages or the containing space) cannot be modified at the page level.

 6. If the page has descendants (`retrieve_descendants`), apply permission updates to all descendants.